kamran-haider/toyNN/README.md

 such as as `Tensorflow`, `Keras`, `PyTorch` and many others.
 It's goal is not to train production quality deep learning neural networks.
 It is a personal project born out of a desire to:

-* Understanding deep learning neural networks by coding them up and gain insights into various tricks that make them so powerful.
+* Understand deep learning neural networks by coding them up and gain insights into various tricks that make them so powerful.
 * Gain practice in prototyping and shipping machine learning algorithms utilzing python/git/CI ecosystem.
-* Develop an understanding of productive API design, by achieving tight integration of `toynn` with `scikit-learn`'s estimator API.
+* Develop an understanding of productive API design, by achieving tight integration between `toynn` and `scikit-learn`'s estimator API.